-Why you should you think about customer abandonment and not cart abandonment?
+Why you should think about customer abandonment and not cart abandonment?

-Why you should you think about customer abandonment and not cart abandonment?
+Why you should think about customer abandonment and not cart abandonment?

 You can’t read about email marketing without coming across cart abandonment.
 If you use online shopping yourself, you’ll no doubt have been on the receiving end.
 Think of those “Did you forget something?” emails from Amazon.